Royal Caribbean extends its flexible cancellation policy through 2022 as the cruise industry battles to come back from the coronavirus crisis

 As the cruise industry begins to look beyond its near-total shutdown due to the coronavirus, Royal Caribbean is extending its flexible cancellation policies in a bid to win back wary cruisers – and their money.

-Any voyage booked before August 2020 – when some of the company’s competitors hope to begin sailing again – is completely refundable until 2022, the company said Wednesday, so long as it’s cancelled at least two days prior to departure.
+Any voyage booked before August 2020 – when some of the company’s competitors hope to begin sailing again – can be cancelled without pentaly until 2022, the company said Wednesday, so long as it’s cancelled at least two days prior to departure.

 Customers with existing reservations can also “lift and shift” their booking to a later date with no penalty, the company said.